corinnebowers/PARRA/_scripts/5_INUN/fit_inundation/5a_fit_lisflood/readme.md

         parameter values for each sample index.
 3. Run `run_lisflood.sh` to generate .par files and calculate LISFLOOD inundation maps for each sample index.
+4. Update user-defined information at the top of `generate_files_2.R` to match `generate_files.R`.
-4. Once all simulations have finished running, run `cleanup_lisflood.sh` to organize LISFLOOD output files. *Please note that this could be several hours or days.*
+5.  *Once all simulations have finished,* run `cleanup_lisflood.sh` to organize LISFLOOD output files.
+Please note that this could take several hours or days.
-5. Run `generate_files_2.sbatch` to identify failed LISFLOOD model runs (either did not finish or did not reach the ocean) and recalculate .bci, .bdy, and .n.asc files for these indices.
+6. Run `generate_files_2.sbatch` to identify failed LISFLOOD model runs (either did not finish or did not reach the ocean) and recalculate .bci, .bdy, and .n.asc files for these indices.
-6. Run `run_lisflood_2.sh` to regenerate .par files and recalculate LISFLOOD inundation maps for the failed model runs.
+7. Run `run_lisflood_2.sh` to regenerate .par files and recalculate LISFLOOD inundation maps for the failed model runs.
-7. Iterate steps 4-6 until the number of failed model runs meets some acceptable threshold, i.e. less than 5% of all indices.
+8. Iterate steps 5-7 until the number of failed model runs meets some acceptable threshold, i.e. less than 5% of all indices.
-8. Run `fit_lisflood.Rmd` to identify sensitive parameters and determine best-fit values based on the database of LISFLOOD model runs.
+9. Run `fit_lisflood.Rmd` to identify sensitive parameters and determine best-fit values based on the database of LISFLOOD model runs.